 Systems & Procedure Packs (KITS)

-‘procedure pack’ or 'kit' means a combination of products (from different manufacturers) packaged together and placed on the market to be used for a specific medical purpose
+‘procedure pack’ or 'kit' means a combination of products (usually from different manufacturers) packaged together and placed on the market to be used for a specific medical purpose

 ‘system’ means a combination of products, either packaged together or not, which are intended to be inter- connected or combined to achieve a specific medical purpose;